maximeb97/DataVisuProject/README.md

 ## Note

-Please refer to the `Rendu.docx` for more information's about the project.
+Please refer to the `Rendu.pdf` for more information's about the project.

 ## Authors